 The Deuce – This is a double decker bus that runs up the Strip and to Downtown.
 It stops at every casino up and down the Strip and at the Fremont Street Experience.
-The exact route can be found here.
-Cost of the Deuce: $3 one way.
 It’s got a large number of stops, so I wouldn’t recommend it if you’re in a hurry.
 Also, it can be quite crowded.

 The Strip/Downtown Express: The Express line runs between the South Strip Transfer Terminal and the Government Center, with stops along the Strip and Fremont Street.
-The exact route can be found here.
-Cost: $3.
 The Strip/Downtown Express is quicker than the Deuce, as it has fewer stops along the Strip.
 But it can also get crowded.

 The Strip Monorail

-The Strip Monorail runs behind the resorts on the East side of the Strip.
-Stops are: MGM Grand, Ballys, Flamingo, Harrahs/Imperial Palace, the Convention Center, and the Las Vegas Hilton.
+The LV Monorail runs behind the resorts on the East side of the Strip.
+Stops are: MGM Grand, Ballys, Flamingo, Harrahs/Imperial Palace, the Convention Center, the Las Vegas Hilton, and SLS.
 The Monorail can be a good way to get around if you’re staying on the far north (SLS) or far South (MGM Grand) ends of the line, or at the Hilton.
 Otherwise, you’d be better off walking.
 Taking a Lyft or Uber is probably cheaper at this point, unless you plan to use the monorail a TON and pay for a multi-day pass.
-The monorail stations are at the back of the resorts that are along the Strip, and this can be a long walk for hotels like Ballys and MGM Grand.
-If you’re going from a West side hotel to a West side hotel, it’s less trouble to take a cab.
+The monorail stations are at the back of the resorts, and this can be a long walk for hotels like Ballys and MGM Grand.
+If you’re going from a West side hotel to a West side hotel, it’s less trouble to take Lyft or Uber.

-This free tram runs from the front of the Mirage (to the left of the valet area as you exit the hotel), to the back of Treasure Island.
+Mirage-Treasure Island: Runs from the front of the Mirage (to the left of the valet area as you exit the hotel), to the back of Treasure Island.
 At TI, you enter and exit indoors and take an escalator down to the casino level.
-The tram runs 9am-1am, Sunday through Thursday and 9am-3am, Friday and Saturday.
+The tram runs 9am-1am, Sunday through Thursday and 9am-2am, Friday and Saturday.
 Frequency is about every 10 minutes or so, and the ride lasts a couple of minutes.

-This free tram was closed during the construction of CityCenter, but has recently reopened.
-Stops are (South to North): Monte Carlo (off the Street of Dreams shopping area), Crystals (near the entrance to Aria), and the Bellagio (Spa Tower).
-Guests staying at Vdara (CityCenter) would use the Bellagio stop and access it via a walkway between Vdara and Bellagio.
-It runs daily 8am-4am, with trams arriving every 15 minutes.
+Monte Carlo-Crystals-Bellagio: Stops are (South to North): Monte Carlo (this stop is also close to the Aria casino), Crystals (near the opposite entrance to Aria), and the Bellagio (Spa Tower).
+Guests staying at Vdara would use the Bellagio stop and access it via a walkway between Vdara and Bellagio.
+It runs daily 8am-4am, every 10 minutes or so.